 iPhone 11 release date

-At its fall 2019 event, Apple announced that the iPhone 11, 11 Pro, and 11 Pro Max will be released on September 20.
-Preorders will begin on September 13 at 5 a.m.
+At its fall 2019 event, Apple announced that the iPhone 11, 11 Pro, and 11 Pro Max was released on September 20th.
+Preorders began on September 13th at 5 a.m.
 PDT.

 iPhone 11 price